marlinprotocol/enclave-builder-action/README.md

 5. **Docker Image Build:** Builds a Docker image that supports the multi-platform build environment for the enclave.
 6. **Build Enclave:** Uses `nitro-cli` to build the enclave image and save it as `enclave.eif`.
 7. **File Location Check:** Searches for the `enclave.eif` file and ensures it's accessible.
-8. **Git LFS Commit and Push:** Uses Git LFS to commit and push the large `.eif` file to the repository.
+8. **Git Release Commit and Push:** Uses Git Release to version and commit and push the large `.eif` file to the repository.

 ### Notes